 Fossil Evidence

 The first fossil evidence was discovered in 1985 in the Chubut Province of Argentina.
-This discovery was made by José Bonaparte, a renowned paleontologist known for his extensive work on South American dinosaurs.
+The discovery was made by José Bonaparte, a renowned paleontologist known for his extensive work on South American dinosaurs.
 The fossil was remarkably well-preserved, providing valuable insights into the physical characteristics and lifestyle of this unique dinosaur.

 Since the initial discovery, additional fossils have been unearthed and added to our understanding of this unique dinosaur.
 These fossils have included various skeletal remains, providing a more complete picture of its physical structure.
 The degree of preservation of these fossils has varied, with some specimens being more intact than others.